 You can earn your high school diploma for free with the HSED program (High School Equivalency Diploma) at several locations at Western Iowa Tech Community College.

-- Complete your registration form.
+- Complete online paperwork.
 Students under the age of 19 have additional paperwork.

 There is no cost to take the HSED class.
-However, students will be required to purchase textbooks.
-The books are available through the WITCC bookstore and range in price from $17 - $40.
-Students will also need to pay for the HiSET exam at the end of the class.
+Students may need to pay for the HiSET exam at the end of the class.
 The cost of the HiSET exam is $53.75.
-Financial assistance is available for students who are unable to pay for the testing fee and books.
+Financial assistance is available for students who are unable to pay for the testing fee.
 Speak with your teacher about obtaining a voucher.

 Students have several options to complete their HSED.
 Each option is discussed during orientation.